Skip to content

 June 23, 1986, Historic Locust Grove in Louisville became a U.S. National Historic Landmark.

-June 23, 1994, Anthony Lynch from Salyersville caught a state record Longear Sunfish weighing 13.28 ozs in a strip mine pond in Magoffin County.
+June 23, 1994, Anthony Lynch from Salyersville caught a state record Longear Sunfish weighing .83 pounds in a Magoffin County strip mine pond.

 On June 23, 2000, Toyota launched an internet-based system to streamline their North American parts purchasing.
 The initial plan was to eliminate errors, reduce paperwork, and speed decision-making to strengthen supplier relationships.

 On June 23, 2009, the Grand Ole Opry inducted the Kentucky duo Montgomery Gentry, with Marty Stuart and Little Jimmy Dickens as presenters.
-Eddie Montgomery hails from Danville, and Troy Gentry, who died in a helicopter crash, is from Lexington.
+Eddie Montgomery hails from Danville, and Troy Gentry, who died in a helicopter crash in 2017, was from Lexington.

 June 23, 2010, Army SPC Russell E. Madden 29, of Dayton, died in Afghanistan, fighting in Operation Enduring Freedom.